Lake Erie Jackals: History

 The Jamestown Jackals were established in 2015 by entrepreneur and community leader Kayla Crosby under the nonprofit organization #IntegrityFirst, Inc. The team was founded with a dual mission: to compete at a high level of professional basketball while promoting positive character development, youth mentorship, and community engagement throughout western New York.
 Crosby’s leadership emphasized a holistic model of sport, blending athletic excellence with social impact.

 The franchise began play in the Premier Basketball League (PBL) during the 2016 season.
 The Jackals competed in the PBL for two seasons before the league folded following the 2017 campaign, leaving the organization temporarily without a competitive home.

 In 2018, the team joined the North American Basketball League (NABL) as part of the league’s newly created Northeast Division.
 The Jackals quickly proved to be a dominant force, capturing the NABL Northeast Division Championship in their debut season.
 They advanced to the 2018 NABL Championship Game before ultimately falling to the Dallas Mustangs in the national final.

 On August 29, 2018, Crosby announced that the Jackals would join The Basketball League (TBL) for the 2019 season, marking the organization’s elevation to a fully professional circuit.
 Under Crosby’s continued leadership as owner and general manager, the franchise gained a reputation for its disciplined play, community service, and regional influence.
-Following the team’s first TBL season, Crosby was appointed as the league’s Director of Team Development, where she contributed to expanding the league’s national footprint and supporting emerging franchises.
+Following the team’s first TBL season, Crosby was appointed the league’s Director of Team Development, where she helped expand the league’s national footprint and support emerging franchises.
 During their tenure in TBL, the Jackals were widely recognized for their “Be The Change” initiative, which used basketball as a platform for mentoring youth and promoting social responsibility.

 The 2024 season ended in controversy when referees called off a playoff game between the Jackals and the Raleigh Firebirds after a fan threatened a Jamestown player who was subsequently ejected.
 The unusual circumstances led to a forfeit victory awarded to Raleigh and an abrupt conclusion to Jamestown’s postseason run.

 In October 2024, the organization announced its departure from TBL and its acceptance into the Basketball Super League (BSL), a higher-tier professional league seeking to unify elite North American teams under a single competitive structure.
 During a December 2024 community banquet, Crosby reaffirmed the team’s long-term commitment to western New York while acknowledging the increased financial and logistical demands of joining the BSL.
 The Jackals earned their first BSL victory later that season with a 122–111 win over the Pontiac Pharaohs.

-In October 2025, the Jackals announced that the franchise would relocate to Erie, Pennsylvania for the 2025–26 season, marking a new era in the organization’s history.
-The team plays its home games at the Joann Mullen Gymnasium, reintroducing professional basketball to the city of Erie and expanding the franchise’s regional influence across northwestern Pennsylvania and western New York.